2 Fulbright/Casten Family Foundation Award at the University of Gastronomic Sciences

 Two awards are available to attend the Master of Gastronomy: World Food Cultures and Mobility at the University of Gastronomic Sciences Pollenzo, Italy

-The Master's program provides an advanced introduction to the world food cultures and systems with an emphasis on issues of food sustainability and food sovereignty.
-The program intends to train students to become holistic gastronomes, i.e. gastronomes who are able to understand and critically reflect upon food culture and history, food anthropology and ecology, and sensory and aesthetic features linked to local food production, gastronomies, and their attached sociabilities.
-The aim of the Master's program is to provide students with the means for becoming professionals who will be cultural mediators in the food production, distribution, marketing/communication, as well as in the educational and food culture and systems.
+The Master's program provides an advanced introduction to the world's food cultures and systems with an emphasis on issues of food sustainability and food sovereignty.
+The program intends to train students to become holistic gastronomes, i.e. gastronomes who are able to understand and critically reflect upon food culture and history; food anthropology and ecology; and sensory and aesthetic features linked to local food production, gastronomies, and their attached sociabilities.
+The aim of the Master's program is to provide students with the means to become professionals who will be cultural mediators in food production, distribution, marketing/communication, as well as in the educational and food culture and systems.
 The Master's program will use the case of the Italian food culture and system and the gastronomies of the world to enlighten global issues related to culture, sustainability, and food justice inspired by the fundamental principles of the Slow Food international movement (Good, Clean, and Fair), and it provides students with multidisciplinary knowledge in food studies.
 Each course combines theoretical knowledge acquired in the classroom with practical skills acquired during work experience and field trips.

 The Master's includes a full program of practical training (study trips and internships).
 The program is conducted in English.

 The Master's Program requires 10 months of class lectures, workshops, and three field trips in Italy, Europe, and outside Europe, and an approximately 14-week internship to be pursued in Italy or a final research project, to be pursued in Italy.
-The exact starting and ending dates of the Master's program will be confirmed during Summer 2022.
+The exact start and end dates of the Master's program will be confirmed during Summer 2024.

-The grantees will be required to participate in a one-to-two orientation program organized by the Fulbright Commission in mid-October 2022.
+The grantees will be required to participate in a one-to-two-day orientation program organized by the Fulbright Commission in mid-October 2024.